hajarfatheddine/Ecommerce-App/README.md

       - inventory-service
       - billing-service.**

-- The second part focused on the creation and implementation of : **kafka-service**
+- The second part focused on the creation and implementation of : **billing-supplier-service - kafka streams data analytics**

 ![image](https://user-images.githubusercontent.com/84817425/213583740-4b9b32a5-47b5-4938-bb56-d78c01443868.png)